bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week_3/Part_1/README.md

 ## Synthesis: From RTL to Gates

-**Synthesis** is the automated transformation of a high-level RTL (Register Transfer Level) description into a gate-level netlist—a physical implementation composed entirely of standard cells from a specific technology library.
-For this project, we use the **SKY130 PDK** (Process Design Kit) and the open-source **Yosys** synthesis tool.
+**Synthesis** converts the RTL design into gate-level netlist made of standard cells from a target technology library.
+In this project, the **Yosys** tool and **Sky130 PDK** are used to perform this automated RTL-to-gates transformation.

 ---